martinj2-dot/p01-master/Project Requirements.md

 # Project Requirements
 **_Do not modify this file.
-It is for your reference only!_**
+It is for your reference only!_** You should make your edits to README.md while working on your project.

+❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+(This means that your final README should have no ❗️in it!)

 ---

 ## Project Overview

 For your final project, you will be revisiting an earlier piece of code and refactoring it.
 (In other words, rewriting it to make it better.)
 In doing so, you must:
-1. Implement at least one class which is appropriate to the context
+1. Implement at least one class which is appropriate to the context.
 2. Add event handling (mouse or keyboard interaction).
 Note that it is enough to use event handlers, as outlined in the textbook; you do **not** need to use Tkinter.
 3. You do **not** need to include a test suite.